marcus-yeagle/grebble/README.md

 ## Features

 - **Voice Input** — Use Pebble's built-in voice dictation to send messages to Grok
+- **Quick Replies** — 5 customizable canned responses for when dictation isn't available (great for iOS!)
+- **Send from Phone** — Type messages directly from the settings page on your phone
-- **Real-time Streaming** — Receive responses from Grok as they're generated
+- **Real-time Responses** — Receive responses from Grok with live web search capability
 - **Conversation History** — Maintains context throughout your conversation with scrollable message history
 - **Animated Grok Pulse** — Features a pulsing X animation while waiting for responses
-- **Dark Theme** — Space-themed UI with black backgrounds and electric blue accents
+- **Dark Theme** — Clean black and white UI matching Grok's aesthetic
 - **Configurable** — Customize API endpoint, model selection, and system prompts